-- -A statewide pollinator conservation plan that complements the work of the Interagency Pollinator Protection Team and has actionable pollinator habitat goals and targets for each land use sector and long-term investment from a broad set of stakeholders (business, NGO, agency, academic). - -Prioritized research questions, standardized habitat and pollinator species monitoring protocols, and coordination among research institutions to help advance these questions. - -Voluntary commitments from consortium members to advance priorities and actions identified in the plan - -A named platform that lends credibility, guidance, and opportunities for partnership with vast stakeholders across the state.
+- -A statewide pollinator conservation plan that complements and advances the goals of the Interagency Pollinator Protection Team and has actionable priorities and targets for each land use sector and long-term investment from a broad set of stakeholders (business, NGO, agency, academic). - -Prioritized research questions, standardized habitat and pollinator species monitoring protocols, and coordination among research institutions to help advance these questions. - -Voluntary commitments from consortium members to advance priorities and actions identified in the statewide plan - -A recognizable and trusted network of collaborators that lends credibility, guidance, and opportunities for partnership with vast stakeholders across the state.